What Are Amino Acids?

 There are 11 amino acids that the body can make from other amino acids.
 However, it cannot make the remaining nine amino acids.
 We can only get them from eating food.
 Amino acids that cannot be made by our bodies are called "essential amino acids."
 Amino acids that can be made by our bodies are called "non-essential amino acids."
 These names are a bit misleading.
 In fact, scientists believe that as humans evolved, we retained the ability to make certain amino acids because they are essential to our lives.

 In addition to amino acids that our bodies use to make proteins in the body there are also free amino acids that are stored in cells and blood.
 In many cases free amino acids, which include non-essential amino acids, are essential to maintaining our bodies.

 Twenty Amino Acids that Make up the Human Body

-Valine , Leucine , Isoleucine , Alanine , Arginine , Glutamine , Lysine , Aspartic acid , Glutamate , Proline , Cysteine , Threonine , Methionine , Histidine,Phenylalanine , Tyrosine , Tryptophan , Aspargine , Glycine , Serine
+Valine , Leucine , Isoleucine , Alanine , Arginine , Glutamine , Lysine , Aspartate , Glutamate , Proline , Cysteine , Threonine , Methionine , Histidine,Phenylalanine , Tyrosine , Tryptophan , Aspargine , Glycine , Serine

 Let's Learn More!

-Egg protein has an amino acid score of 100%!
-That's why egg protein is said to have the best amino acid balance of any protein.
-Wheat protein has an amino acid score of 50%, while milled rice has a score of 82%.
+Egg protein has an amino acid score of 100!
+That's why egg protein can be said to be a good protein with the most balanced amino acids.
+Wheat protein has an amino acid score of 50, while milled rice has a score of 82.

 In particular, wheat protein and milled rice have very little of the essential amino acid lysine.